-Clevenger gets 10th straight win, Indians beat Twins 5-2
+Clevinger gets 10th straight win, Indians beat Twins 5-2

 TRAINER’S ROOM

 Twins: RF Max Kepler left the game in the second inning with upper-chest discomfort.
-He is considered day-to-day. … Baldelli said DH Nelson Cruz (wrist) was “petitioning to play,” but with a day off Monday, the Twins decided to give him an extra day of rest.
-He aggravated a left wrist injury while swinging a bat on Friday. … Baldelli expressed optimism that Cave (groin) would return to action “well before the season ends.”
+He is considered day-to-day. … 3B Miguel Sanó was unavailable due to back tightness. … Baldelli said DH Nelson Cruz (wrist) was “petitioning to play,” but with a day off Monday, the Twins decided to give him an extra day of rest.
+He aggravated a left wrist injury while swinging a bat on Friday. … Baldelli expressed optimism that Jake Cave (groin) would return to action “well before the season ends.”

 UP NEXT